PeterSzasz/PomodoroApp/README.md

 # PomodoroApp
 A simple pomodoro app in PyQt5.15.
 Custom appearance.
 Classic rounds.
+Weird sounds (with simpleaudio).

 - Start/Stop buttons on GUI
 - [space] as pause/start